cedardevs/onestop/docs/developer/quick-tips.md

     `--port-forward=false -f skaffold.yaml`

 ## Kubectl
-If you run "`kubectl get pods`" and the `Status` column has `CrashLoopBackOff` run "`kubectl describe <pod_name>`" for the pod in question.
+If you run "`kubectl get pods`" and the `status` column has `CrashLoopBackOff` run "`kubectl describe <pod_name>`" for the pod in question.
 At the bottom of the text that appears should be `Events`.
 This section tells you the history of the pod's lifecycle.

+With "`kubectl get pods`" the `AGE` column indicates which pod is the relevant pod.
+If you made a code change which triggered a pod to get rebuilt the old pod will still exist while the new pod is being brought up.
+Then the old pod will eventually be listed as TERMINATING.

 ## Making Helm Chart Changes
 When do I need to run OneStop `./helm/updateRelease.sh` script?
 - When `requirements.yaml` file is modified.